gleicebsouza/owner-dashboard-ignite/README.md

 - ✅ Using Typescript for static typing apps
 - ✅ Components
 - ✅ Consuming API
-- ✅ Context Hooks
+- ✅ Context and Hooks
 - ✅ Concepts of states
 - ✅ Modal and Forms (React-modal)
-- ✅ MirajeJS
+- ✅ MirageJS
 - ✅ Axios

 <br/>